Woman shot, killed in Henderson Wednesday morning, police say

 The Henderson Police Department is investigating a shooting Wednesday morning that left a woman dead, authorities said.

-According to police, officers responded to the 1200 block of Imperia Drive at about 9:59 a.m. in response to a shooting.
+According to police, officers responded to the 1200 block of Imperia Drive just before 10 a.m. in response to a shooting.

-Officers arriving at the scene located a deceased female and a male with a handgun.
+Officers arriving at the scene located a deceased woman and a man with a handgun.

-Authorities said that police attempted to communicate with the armed male for approximately 40 minutes.
+Authorities said that police attempted to communicate with the armed man for approximately 40 minutes.

 The identity of the victim will be released by the Clark County coroner’s office.